jsdealy/latin/miscellae/guideToLatinConversation.md

 Give my regards to
 Peter.

-He has sent me his re-
+He has sent me his regards through you.
-gards through you.

 Give him my regards.

-Cicero sends his re-
+Cicero sends his regards.
-gards.

 My son Cicero wishes
 to be remembered to